Scholarships

 Although school is often close to their home village, families prefer that the children board as they can devote all of their time to their studies.
 Also, by receiving all meals at school, it eases the burden on the family.

-There are other benefits too – the school may well have access to electricity so the children can do their homework after dark.
+There are other benefits too – the school will have access to electricity so the children can do their homework after dark.
 At home it’s often the light of a kerosene lamp at best.

 For girls, staying on at boarding school may even save them from an early marriage!